Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Observing strategy and data reduction

-The final correction applied during data reduction is the correction for the position angle.
-Standard stars with a high degree of polarisation were used to correct the position angle. $\Delta\theta$ represents the difference between the observed values in the synthetic V filter and the catalogue value.
-The correction follows the equation:
+The final correction applied during data reduction is the correction for the PA.
+Standard stars with a high degree of polarisation were used to correct the PA.
+Here, $\Delta\theta$ represents the difference between the observed values in the synthetic V filter and the catalogue value.
+The correction follows the equation,

-where $\Delta\theta$ represents the difference between the observed and catalogue values of the position angle.
+where $\Delta\theta$ represents the difference between the observed and catalogue values of the PA.
 The average value of $\Delta\theta = 5.38^\circ \pm 1^\circ.04$.
-The RMS of $\Delta\theta$ is $1^\circ.04$, which indicates the instrument's stability with respect to the position angle correction.
-In figure \ref{fig.hpol.theta} we present the observed degree of polarisation in the synthetic V band and $\Delta\theta$.
-The vertical columns represent catalogue values of the degree of polarisation in the V band, and the width of the column corresponds to the uncertainties in the catalogue values.
+The RMS of $\Delta\theta$ is $1^\circ.04$, which indicates the instrument's stability with respect to the PA correction.
+In Fig. \ref{fig.hpol.theta} we present the observed degree of polarisation in the synthetic V band and $\Delta\theta$.
+The vertical columns represent catalogue values of the degree of polarisation in the V band and the width of the column corresponds to the uncertainties in the catalogue values.
 The horizontal grey line represents the average value of $\Delta\theta$.
-This offset of P.A. depends on the instrument alignment as well as asymmetric ageing of the mirror coating from season to season.
-For this reason, it is necessary to determine these P.A. offsets for each observation night or each observation season.
+This offset in the PA depends on the instrument alignment as well as asymmetric ageing of the mirror coating from season to season.
+For this reason, it is necessary to determine these PA offsets for each observation night or each observation season.